lordoetl/Classroom_norms/00-Flight-Manual/02-Online-Class-Norms.md

 * A second monitor is recommended(you will be ok, with just one).

 ## Attendance and Timeliness
-* The zoom link will become active at the start of optional office hours.
+* The zoom link will become active at the start of office hours.
 * Class instruction will begin on time or within a minute or two of the scheduled start time.
 * Students who arrive more than 45 minutes after the start of class, or leave more than 45 minutes before the end of class will be marked absent.
-* If you are late or absent, video recordings of class will be posted in BCS the day after class for your review.
+* If you are late or absent, video recordings of class will be posted the day after class for your review.
-* Remember to mark your attendance in BCS when you log into zoom.
+* Remember to mark your attendance
 * In the unlikely event that you forget to sign in, you can contact a TA to resolve the issue.
 If the error is recognized after the day of, you will need to reach out to @Admin1.

 ## Zoom and Screenshare